dhruvmisra/SugarizerDynamicTutorial/src/assets/VueJS/step8.md

 ![](images/tutorial_step8_1.png)

 As we've seen briefly in Step 6, to handle this feature Sugar-Web exposes a Palette library.
-Let's see how we could use this library to create our own palette.
+Let's see how we could use this library and SugarToolitem to create our own palette.

 # Create the palette file

 To create a new palette, you should first create a new palette file.
 This file will contain the source code to handle palette behavior.

-So, create a new file named `pawnpalette.js` in the `Pawn.activity/lib` directory.
+So, create a new file named `pawnpalette.js` in the `js/palettes/` directory.

 ***Warning***: *The file should not be created in the `Pawn.activity/src` because palettes are considered to be new libraries.*